 A home that meets the MPRs should have a working heating system, a safe water quality, a safe and structurally sound roof, no pest or mold problems, and a safe electrical system.
 Your real estate agent can help you with everything as well.

 If you’re purchasing a home, these will need to be addressed before the sale can be completed.
-While the costs of this can be negotiated before the closing, the entire process can take a lot of time, and there’s no guarantee that the necessary repairs will be included.
+While the costs of this can be negotiated before the closing, the entire process can take a lot of time, and there’s no guarantee the necessary repairs will be included.

 Your best bet is to find a home that’s move-in ready or requires few fixes.
 This speeds up the entire process and makes it easier to ace the VA appraisal.

 Check your home

 Don’t put off everything until the last minute

 A VA appraisal typically takes one or two weeks to be completed.
 However, you should always be prepared for the worst-case scenario.

-In the event that a VA appraisal takes much longer to turn around – or that repairs have to be made – the closing date can be pushed much further back.
+In the event a VA appraisal takes much longer to turn around – or repairs have to be made – the closing date can be pushed much further back.
 This doesn’t happen all the time, but it’s worth keeping in mind.

 Get a home inspection

 While the appraiser is going to evaluate your home to meet the VA’s needs, they won’t do a full-blown inspection.
 After the appraisal is done but before you purchase a home, be sure to get a home inspection.

 The VA appraisal is required for both VA loans and refinances, but it doesn’t have to be as stressful as it seems.
 If you’ve done your research correctly, then the VA appraisal should go as smooth as possible.